Spanning trees and spanning closed walks with small degrees: Connected -factors

-These inequalities complete the proof. }\end{proof} The following theorem generalizes Theorems~\ref{thm:k-edge} and~\ref{thm:k-tree}. \begin{thm} {Let $G$ be a graph with the spanning forest $F$.
-Then $G$ has a spanning tree $T$ containing $F$ such that for each vertex $v$,
+These inequalities complete the proof. }\end{proof} The following theorem generalizes Theorems~\ref{thm:k-edge} and~\ref{thm:k-tree}. \begin{thm} {Let $G$ be a graph with a factor $F$.
+Then $G$ has a connected factor $H$ containing $F$ such that for each vertex $v$,